MalefactorIX/Damage-Processing-System/Faust/RoE.md

     2a) May not exceed a 5 meter radius.
     2b) May not deal more than a maximum of 50 LBA to targets on a direct impact.
     2c) May not deal more than 25 proximity LBA damage.
     2d) Explosives without a raycast check are NOT allowed.
+Breaches are allowed to blast through surfaces.
     2e) Must have a 5s cooldown per explosive fired or thrown.

 3) Proximity fuses (detonates in proximity to player) are not allowed for infantry weapons.
 Mines must have no more than 1 HP, must detonate or destroy nearby mines, and may not linger after detonation.

-4) Automatic weapons that fire explosives should not exceed a radius of 2.5 meters, RPM should not exceed 600, and explosions must deal reduced damage.
+4) Automatic weapons that fire explosives should not exceed a radius of 3 meters, RPM should not exceed 600, and explosions must deal reduced damage and that damage may not exceed 45 per projectile.

 5) Seekers must comply with these guidelines: https://github.com/MalefactorIX/SLMC-Seeker-2020 .
 Minimum lock-on time is 2 seconds.